Glossary

 Put these ideas on the pitch

-Build and share your own starting XIs with MyLineups — web builder included, with deeper tools in the mobile app.
+Build and share your own starting XIs in the free MyLineups web builder, with deeper tools waiting in the mobile app.